 I currently supervise, either as first or co-supervisor:

 - East-central Europe in the nineteenth and twentieth centuries

 - Koranyi, James & Struck, Bernhard (Accepted).
 Modern Europe: A Transnational History.
 Bloomsbury.

 - Koranyi, James (2019).
 Nazi Divisions: A Romanian-German ‘Historians’ Dispute’ at the End of the Cold War.
 In Preview this Book Identities In-Between in East-Central Europe.
 Fellerer, Jan Pyrah, Robert & Turda, Marius Routledge.

 - Koranyi, James & Struck, Bernhard (2017).
 Space: Empires, Nations and Borders.
-In The Routledge History of East Central Europe from 1700 to the Present.
+In The Routledge History of East Central Europe from 1700.
 Livezeanu, Irina & von Klimo, Arpad Routledge.

 - Koranyi, James (2015).
 The Thirteen Martyrs of Arad: A Monumental Hungarian History.
 In Sites of Imperial Memory: Commemorating Colonial Rule in the Nineteenth and Twentieth Centuries.
 Müller, Frank Lorenz & Geppert, Dominik Manchester: Manchester University Press.
 53-69.